 Some of Ireland’s recent immigrants from Eastern Europe have brought with them a love of grilled sausages.
 And Irish people are learning fast – grilling is a great way to cook food over the summer months, and tender Irish grass-fed meats taste delicious when cooked over an open flame.

 (Don’t forget the barbecue!
-I love the image above taken of the Clare Island ferry – check out the last in line – he’s loading the ever essential grill).
+I love the image above taken of the Clare Island ferry in County Mayo – check out the last in line – he’s loading the ever essential grill).

 Despite Ireland’s notoriously wet climate grilling is really catching on.
 When an Irish writer, Séan Markey contacted me about Dublin’s Big Grill Festival, I was surprised to learn how popular this cooking method has become in my homeland.